 Do Tinkle Razors Work Well Too?
 (Tinkle vs. Stacked)

 There is a cheaper option called a Tinkle razor which is technically made for eyebrows but many people use it for their full face and seem to love them.
 I did buy a pack to try and overall, they get the job done, but I still prefer the Stacked razor because it’s more effective in my opinion!

 I do like how lightweight the Tinkle razors are and they are easy to control.
 However, it just feels too rough for my skin and almost seems like it’s tugging and pulling my skin, even when I am really gentle with it.
 And the shave doesn’t seem as close; I can already see hair growing back within 2-3 days.

 Additionally, the blades feel dull after one use (and they do not have replaceable heads).
 My advice would be: if you’re on a budget and want to give dermaplaning a shot, you could try the Tinkle razors.
+I don’t recommend them for long-term use.
 But if you really want something effective that’s more of an investment, go with Stacked.

 How to Safely Dermaplane at Home

 It’s actually really simple once you get the hang of it and only should take a few minutes.

 - Sterilize the razor by wiping it with rubbing alcohol or soak it in boiling water for a few minutes then rinse it off and dry it gently with a clean towel.
 And wash your hands!

 - Prep your skin!
 Make sure you have a totally CLEAN and dry face with ZERO skincare products on it.
 Even something like a facial oil or moisturizer can dull the blade and not give you as close of a shave.